How epilepsy can affect memory

 Do anti-epileptic drugs affect memory?

 Memory problems can sometimes happen due to the side effects of anti-epileptic drugs (AEDs).
-Drowsiness or attention problems can affect your short-term memory, and may make it more difficult to learn and store new information.
+Drowsiness or concentration problems can affect your short-term memory, and may make it more difficult to learn and store new information.

 Other things that can affect memory